rhargreaves/mega-drive-midi-interface/README.md

 Unit & system tests are compiled and ran as x86 binaries using CMocka.
 Mega Drive interfaces are mocked.

+There are two flavours of ROM:

+- The standard build is intended for use in EverDrives or any generic flash ROM cart.
+- The MegaWiFi build is intended for use with the BlastEm emulator or MegaWiFi hardware.

+The key difference between the two builds is the console header.
+The standard build has `SEGA SSF` as the console string in the ROM header which will instruct an EverDrive to expose its SSF API to the ROM as required for USB communication.
+The MegaWiFi build has `SEGA MEGAWIFI` which will instruct BlastEm and the MegaWiFi Hardware to expose the MegaWiFi APIs to the ROM.

 ### Docker:

 Build EverDrive / Generic Flash ROM: